In 2011 I took a couple of months off from my work and studies to travel the world.

 Using affirmations helps our brains to focus on the positive.

-Louise Hay is the queen of positive affirmations.
+Louise Hay was the queen of positive affirmations.

 She created a variety of products (books, audiobooks, card deck, affirmation coloring book)